Indian locomotive class WCP-2

-The Indian locomotive class WCP-2 is a class of 1.5 kV DC electric locomotives that was developed in late 1920s by Swiss Locomotive and Machine Works (SLM) for Indian Railways.
+The Indian locomotive class WCP-2 (originally classified as EA/2) is a 1.5 kV DC electric locomotive built in 1938 by Swiss Locomotive and Machine Works (SLM) for the Great Indian Peninsula Railway.
 The model name stands for broad gauge (W), Direct Current (C), Passenger traffic (P) engine, 2nd generation (2).
-They entered service in 1938.
-A single WCP-1 was built at England in 1938.

-The WCP-2 served both passenger trains for over 40 years.
-With the introduction of more modern types of locomotives and 25 KV AC electrification, all were withdrawn by early 1970s.
-Today the single locomotive unit is in Nehru Science center at Worli Mumbai.
+Essentially identical to the EA/1 (WCP-1), the lone WCP-2 served passenger trains until its withdrawal in the 1980s.
+Afterwards, it was donated to the Nehru Science Center in Worli, Mumbai.

 History

 The electrification of the GIPR began in 1922.
 Powerful locomotives were required to transport the express trains on the mountain railway to overcome the Western Ghats.
 They also had to be able to reach speeds of 85 miles an hour (137 km/h) - a very high speed at that time, which was not even the case with the E 501 and 502 of the Paris-Orleans Railway had been requested.
 Three test locomotives were therefore ordered from different manufacturers in order to be able to select a suitable design for the series.
 The tender and evaluation was monitored by the UK electrical engineering firm Merz & McLellan in London.
-GIPR ordered the following test locomotives in 1923.

 The first WCP-1 was quite successful so in 1938, a single replica locomotive with the number 4025 was ordered, which had the same construction as the other locomotives, but was nevertheless classified in a new series.
 The electrical equipment from Metrovick was installed in the halls of the SLM in Winterthur.
 After the voltage test, the locomotive body was lifted off the driving wheels and the bogies and the engines removed.
-For transport, it was placed on two special bogies of a SBB flat bed wagon and shipped on the rails to Antwerp, where it was loaded onto the cargo ship to India.
-In Bombay, the locomotive box was put back on the undercarriage and brought on its own wheels to the main workshop in GIPR, where the locomotive was fully assembled and then went into operation.
+For transport, it was placed on two special bogies of an SBB flat bed wagon and shipped by rails to Antwerp, where it was loaded onto a cargo ship to India.
+In Bombay, the locomotive body was mounted back on the undercarriage and brought on its own wheels to the main workshop in GIPR, where the locomotive was fully assembled and then went into operation.

 The locomotive remained in use until the 1980s and was given after being condemned at the Nehru Science Center in Bombay.